Image2

 These changes can put the person’s safety and well-being at risk.
 It is important to address these signs right away to ensure the person gets the care and support they need.
 Pay attention to any signs of neglecting personal hygiene, issues with medication management, or difficulties in communicating effectively.

-Seeking professional guidance and exploring care options can help lessen the burden on the person with dementia and their caregivers.
+Seeking professional guidance from a retirement community in New Jersey and exploring care options can help lessen the burden on the person with dementia and their caregivers.
 Early intervention and planning are key to providing the best possible care for your loved one.

 Safety Concerns at Home